 Meat ingredients are first, second, and third on the list for Wellness Core Grain-free Kitten food.
 That and the lack of grains, by-products, and any artificial ingredients are the major selling points of this high-calorie food option.
 This food has a higher fat content, but a lower calorie per can than the Purina ProPlan diet we just reviewed.
 Wellness Core is slightly more affordable, however.
 Some cats don’t seem to like the taste of this food so keep that in mind if you are buying for a cat who’s already picky or still getting their appetite back.
 It does come in both a small 3-ounce can and a larger 5.5-ounce can if it turns out your cat is a fan of this food.

-8. Purina One True Instinct High Protein Grain-free Dry Cat Food
+9. Purina One High Protein Grain-free Dry Cat Food

 |Top ingredients:||Chicken, Chicken meal, pea starch|